-No Room In Frame gives not-so-subtle nods to Zooey Deschanel, as she’s the most Hollywoodesque figure in Gibbard’s life.
-Though the analysis of Death Cab lyrics is one of my favourite past times, I won’t get hung up on whether he’s sad about the split – let’s just assume he’s human, and probably has human feelings about a relationship breakdown.
+No Room In Frame gives a not-so-subtle nod to Zooey Deschanel, as she’s the most Hollywoodesque figure in Gibbard’s life.
+Though the analysis of Death Cab lyrics is one of my favourite past times, I won’t get hung up on whether he’s sad about the split – let’s just assume he’s human and probably has human feelings about a relationship breakdown.
 But, what I do love about the lyrics on Kintsugi as a whole, is the nostalgic honesty and to-the-point manner in which Gibbard has approached this album.
 Gibbard has a way of seeing things how other’s see them, yet still writes in the first person, which for the listener can bring sweet melancholy if there’s even a slight connection of the lyrics to your own life.

 The Ghosts of Beverly Drive is your classic ‘is this about Gibbard or not?’ and to be honest it really doesn’t matter, because the picture he paints with the lyrics and melody is enough to make you believe it’s about you.
 There’s a certain rhythm and speed in Death Cab’s music, that as much as I can sit and listen to an album patiently, I can’t stay still with Kintsugi, especially when it comes to The Ghosts of Beverly Drive.